Buying Guides · Last updated 2 June 2026

 Can EU citizens buy property in Gibraltar?

 Yes.
 There are no nationality-based restrictions on property purchase in Gibraltar.
-EU citizens, UK citizens, US citizens and buyers from any other country can purchase property.
-You will need a Gibraltar-registered solicitor regardless of your nationality.
+EU citizens, UK citizens and buyers from any other country can purchase.
+Non-residents may require government consent, which is generally granted for genuine buyers.
+You will need a Gibraltar-admitted solicitor regardless of your nationality.

 Is rental income from Gibraltar property taxed?